TomPace101/nanopore_diffusion/notes.md

 - tasks_postproc.py (re-enable in dodo.py once working)
 - gen_brainy_media.py

-_TODO_ mesh output folders need to be together in another folder

 _TODO_ find a way to mirror to holly and/or dlx
 _TODO_ use hash or other basename as a top directory?  maybe not.